Synergy Between Quantum Circuits and Tensor Networks: Short-cutting the Race to Practical Quantum Advantage: Results and Discussion

 \section{Results and Discussion}

-~ To assess the benefits of the synergistic training framework for real-world applications, we explore the performance of this method in a variety of probabilistic modelling tasks and Hamiltonian ground state search problems.
+~ To assess the benefits of the synergistic training framework for real-world applications, we explore the performance of this method in a variety of generative modeling tasks, where the goal is to learn to reproduce the discrete measurement outcome distribution that is given by the training data, and a Hamiltonian ground state search problem.
+The corresponding MPS minimize the same loss function as the following PQCs, i.e., the KL divergence~\eqref{eq:KL_divergence} for the generative modeling tasks, and the energy of the Hamiltonian for the ground state search.
 In each case, we compare quantum circuits trained using our MPS initialization approach to those which are initialized randomly or with all gates close to the identity.
 The latter has been shown empirically to reduce the effects of barren plateaus and improve convergence behavior at the start of PQC optimization~\cite{grant2019initialization}.

 We study the impact of different circuit architectures on our results by designing the quantum circuit layers with either linear or all-to-all topologies of fully parametrized \sufour gates.
-While all-to-all connectivity is likely not practical in a scalable manner on near- to mid-term quantum hardware, it provides a challenging use case for a initialization method leveraging a TN model with linear connectivity, while also illustrating an important advantage that quantum hardware has over classical TN simulation techniques: The flexible choice of circuit depth and entangling topology.
+While all-to-all connectivity is likely not practical in a scalable manner on near- to mid-term quantum hardware, it provides a challenging use case for an initialization method leveraging a TN model with linear connectivity, while also illustrating an important advantage that quantum hardware has over classical TN simulation techniques: The flexible choice of circuit depth and entangling topology.
 Implementation details can be found in Appendix~\ref{apx:details}.

-Our results show that the use of TNs as a task-specific initialization strategy succeeds in boosting the performance of quantum circuits in all of these tasks, with an increase in classical computing resources (as quantified by the bond dimension $\chi$ of the MPS) in nearly every case leading to a corresponding increase in the final performance of the trained quantum circuit.
+Our results show that the use of TNs as a strategy to initialize the parameters of quantum circuits succeeds in boosting the performance of PQCs in all of these tasks, with an increase in classical computing resources (as quantified by the bond dimension $\chi$ of the MPS) in nearly every case leading to a corresponding increase in the final performance of the trained quantum circuit.
 This is reflected not only in the final losses in different tasks, but also through an analysis of the parameter gradients seen by the circuit at initialization.
-We find that although randomly initialized quantum circuits exhibit gradients of exponentially vanishing magnitude in system size, a manifestation of barren plateaus within generative modeling, the use of classically trained MPS to fix a task-specific initialization avoids this phenomenon entirely.
+We find that although randomly initialized quantum circuits exhibit gradients of exponentially vanishing magnitude in system size, a manifestation of barren plateaus within generative modeling, the use of classically trained MPS to provide learned initialization avoids this phenomenon entirely.